basilstotz/ltsp-pnp/README.md

 * To upgrade the clients: Upgrade the server

-* To change IP address of server
+* Or, if you change IP address of server

-To propagate changes to clients you must run:
+To propagate all these changes to clients you must run:

 "sudo /opt/ltsp-pnp/bin/ltsp-pnp-update-image"

 This command clones all server features to all clients.
+It takes some minits, and all client have, after a reboot, all new fetures.